 The next pope, Leo XII, ordered that the basilica be rebuilt exactly as it was before.
 Donations poured in from all over the world and from people of many faiths.
 Nearly 100 years later, the new basilica was complete.
 The new basilica is mostly the same size and has a similar floor plan as the original.

 A unique feature about this basilica, though not uncommon in early churches, is the large atrium outside.
 This grand welcoming courtyard is the biggest in Rome.
 In the center stands a huge statue of Paul grasping a sword and clutching a book.
 The sword represents his instrument of martyrdom, the book, the epistles he wrote.
 Behind him, on the façade, is a stunning mosaic, even more beautiful at sunset.
 The mostly gold mosaic features Christ enthroned surrounded by Saints Peter and Paul.
 Below is the Lamb of God resting on the mountain of Paradise.
 Four rivers, representing the four Gospels, flow out of the mountain down to twelve sheep, the Apostles.
 In the distance are two cities, Jerusalem and Bethlehem.
 Across the bottom are the Prophets Isaiah, Jeremiah, Ezekiel and Daniel.

 Inside the basilica, mosaic portraits of all the popes line the upper portion of the walls.
-Pope Benedict XVI is to the right of the main altar, and as he is the current pope, a light shines on his portrait.
+Pope Francis is to the right of the main altar, as he is the current pope, a light shines on his portrait.
 Some say that when space for the portraits runs out, the world will end.
-For the record, seven spaces remain.

-The high altar is reserved for the Holy Father.
-Below the altar is Saint Paul’s tomb.
+Below the high altar is Saint Paul’s tomb.

 The Chapel of Saint Stephen reminds us that before his conversion, he took part in the stoning death of the Church’s first martyr, Stephen.